 Since the MPC4000, WAV files have become the standard audio file format for both loading and saving.
-However the MPC2000XL is also able to save in WAV format (although it’s not the default saving format), and the MPC3000 and MPC2000 are both able to read WAV files, as long as you are running the most up to date OS for them.
+However the MPC2000XL is also able to save in WAV format (although it’s not the default saving format), and the MPC2000 will load individual WAV files (but confusingly it will not load a program of WAV files) .
 WAV files need to be ‘PCM’ format, which most WAV files tend to be, so this is rarely a concern.

 Bit Rates and Frequencies

 Most MPCs save audio files in 16 bit, 44.1Hz format.
 The MPC60 saves in 12 bit format.
 The MPC4000 can read 24 bit/96 kHz samples, while the MPC5000 can read 24 bit sounds, although they don’t appear to be officially supported.

 For best compatibility with all MPCs, SND files are the best option.
 However support for SND files within a computer environment requires specialist software, e.g. MPC Editor or the ‘MPC Software’.
 Therefore 16 bit WAV files would be the best option for producers looking to work in both MPC and computer environments.
 To ensure maximum compatiblity at MPC-Samples.com, most of our samplepacks include both WAV format and SND fomtat versions of all files.

 MPC Program Files